mietek/halcyon-website/pages/docs/bashmenot-reference/index.md

 ### expect_no_existing
 > file*

-Check the specified files do not exist; otherwise, die.
+Check the specified files do not exist.
+Otherwise, die.

 ```
 function foo () {